 The group was comprised of Navy SEALs, Marine Recons, Air Force Special Operations soldiers, and Army Special Forces operatives [source].
 The force was above top secret – operatives swore to secrecy for over 20 years.
 This sadly meant that families of MACV-SOG members were not informed if their loved ones were killed in action [source].

-The MACV-SOG fell underneath the control of the US Military Assistance Command Vietnam, the US military command offering military assistance to South Vietnam.
+The MACV-SOG fell under the control of the US Military Assistance Command Vietnam, the US military command offering military assistance to South Vietnam.
 The Military Assistance Command was a subsidiary of the US Indo-Pacific Command.
 The first commander of the MACV-SOG was Colonel Clyde Russell.

 The MACV-SOG had headquarters in Saigon (now Ho Chi Minh City), with its subordinate units having multiple operational bases throughout Vietnam and surrounding territories [source].